-- The Debalay Guest House at T.N.Mukherjee road is comfortable and convenient for travellers.it is reviewed to be reasonable and well-suited for visitors.
+- The Debalay Guest House at T.N.Mukherjee road is comfortable and convenient for travellers.

-- The Holy Nest Guest house is another place where accommodations can be arranged for travellers.
-It is also not far from the temple area and is known to be having a pleasant atmosphere with nice suitable rooms and good food.
+- The Holy Nest Guest house is another place where travellers can arrange accommodations.
+It is also not far from the Dakshineswar Kali Temple area and has a pleasant atmosphere.

-- The Adyapeath temple is a very renowned place for pilgrims.
-It is located near the Dakhshineswar temple and is dedicated to Goddess Kali.
-It is a beautiful place where devotees visit every year for peace and tranquillity.
+- The Adyapeath temple is a very famous place for pilgrims.
+It is near the Dakshineswar Kali Temple and is for Goddess Kali.
+It is a beautiful place where devotees visit every year for peace and tranquility.

-- The Belur Moth was built by Swami Vivekananda, disciple of Sri Ramkrishna.
-It is a very worthy place to visit in the early mornings where the calm and quietness of the place takes one into a state of pure peace.
+- The Belur Math: Swami Vivekananda, disciple of Sri Ramkrishna built the the Belur Math.
+It is a very worthy place to visit in the early mornings where the atmosphere is calm and quiet.
 The place is notable for its fusion of Hindu, Islam and Christian symbols that shows that oneness of all religions.

-- The Shobhabajar Rajbari is a famous tourist spot.
+- The Shobhabajar Rajbari is also a famous tourist spot.
 It has historical importance that attracts visitors.

 - Another place where devotees visit is the Hanseswari Temple.
-It is located at Bashberia town, in the Hooghly district.
+It is in Bashberia town, in the Hooghly district.
 Here people can see Goddess Hanseswari who is another avatar of Goddess Kali.
-It is very unique in its structure that has a six storey shrine which has the form of a human body.
+It has a six storey shrine which has the form of a human body.